-- Implement a multi-layered security ecosystem with a thorough review plan that involves code review, internal scanning, third-party penetration testing, and other procedures that combine to form a holistic strategy.
+- Implement a multi-layered security ecosystem with a thorough review plan that involves code review, internal scanning, third-party penetration testing, and other procedures such as backup for Hyper-V or VMWare environments that combine to form a holistic strategy

 - Develop a plan B and C for any possible hazards discovered, with step-by-step guidelines on who, what, when, where, why, and how for all employees who may be affected.

 - Instilling customer data protection in workplace culture implies that every employee plays a role.

 A white-hat hacker may lead your team, and they would always look for ways to get around our security protocols.